- Amanda Klinke Hernandez, Artistic Director

 - Sharon Riedy, Operations Manager

-Sharon Riedy was first enrolled in ballet and folk dance at Immaculate Conception Academy and the Philippine Cultural Center at the age of five.
-Since then, her training has expanded to jazz, tap, hip hop, musical theater and contemporary.
+Her training started with ballet and folk dance at Immaculate Conception Academy and the Philippine Cultural Center at the age of five.
+Since then, her training has expanded to jazz, tap, hip hop, musical theater and contemporary dance.

-Sharon loves to incorporate new ways of teaching in her classes that she learned at various local and international workshops.
-She has completed numerous programs, including Sanna Longden’s World Dance and PNB's Teachers Seminar in Seattle, and Kaha:wi Dance Theatre's Aboriginal Dance Training in Toronto.
+Sharon earned a Bachelor of Applied Arts degree in Radio and Television Arts (1998) from Ryerson University, Toronto and a Master of Arts degree in Dance (2000) at York University, Toronto, specializing in Education and Arts Administration.
+Upon graduation, Sharon worked for a number of organizations within the United States, Canada and the Philippines.
+She loves to incorporate new ways of teaching in her classes that she learned at various local and international workshops.
+She has completed numerous programs, including Sanna Longden’s World Dance, PNB's Teachers Seminar in Seattle, and Kaha:wi Dance Theatre's Aboriginal Dance Training in Toronto.

 In 2010, she earned her certification as a Brain-Compatible Dance Educator under Anne Green Gilbert's Summer Dance Institute for Teachers.
 Sharon is also certified to teach Total Barre™, ZEN•GA™, and is working on completing her STOTT PILATES® Certification.